ssvlabs/ssv/docs/specs/NETWORKING.md

 the idea is that each individual peer maintains a score for other peers.
 The score is locally computed by each individual peer based on observed behaviour and is not shared.

-An application specific scoring is used to apply scoring asynchronuously as specified below in [consensus scoring](#consensus-scoring).
+An application specific scoring is used to apply scoring asynchronously as specified below in [consensus scoring](#consensus-scoring).

 Score thresholds are used by libp2p to determine whether a peer should be removed from topic's mesh, penalized or even ignored if the score drops too low. \